 CLAUDE.md Mastery: Your AI's Operating System

 CLAUDE.md is your AI's operating system, not documentation.
-Define orchestration, conversation management, and delegation patterns.
+Define orchestration, conversation management, and delegation patterns that work.

 Most guidance about CLAUDE.md gets it wrong.
 The common advice treats CLAUDE.md as project documentation - a place to describe your tech stack, list commands, and explain directory structure.
 This fundamentally misunderstands what CLAUDE.md should be.